 Sentinel Mouthguard products are not only BPA-free, they are not manufactured with bisphenol-S (BPS) or any other bisphenol compounds.
-In addition our products DO NOT contain any of the following: methyl methacrylate (MMA), polyvinyl chloride (PVC), vinyl, Phthalates, silicon, latex, or gluten (yes people have really asked).
+In addition, our products DO NOT contain any of the following: methyl methacrylate (MMA), polyvinyl chloride (PVC), vinyl, phthalates, silicon, latex, or gluten (yes, people have really asked about gluten).

 Back in the old days, to make an orthodontic night guard, a dentist or lab technician would take a clear orthodontic resin, mix it in a cup, roll it into a hotdog shape and then place it over the patients teeth to let it set.

 What was in that clear orthodontic resin material?
 Probably not the safest ingredients.
 The good news is, as dentistry has evolved, the dental night guard has come a long way.
 New, better, and safer methods have been implemented.